rrumale/machine-learning-live-labs/oml-services/oml-services/oml-services.md

 Notice the predictions are the same as in the REST calls.
 In SQL statement it is returned the most probable group or class for the data provided.
 In out case the prediction is the same as the actual ``LTB_BIN`` column in ``CUSTOMER_INSURANCE`` initial table.

-## Task 6 Import the Decision Tree model
+## **Task 6** Import the Decision Tree model (optional)

-In this section of the workshop we will import the Decision Tree model used on the OML4PY < !--  link to OMPL4Py to be added --> workshop Task 3.
+In this section of the workshop we will import the Decision Tree model used on the OML4PY workshop Step 3.

 We are going to run the next steps:
  1. Extract the saved model to a file;